plone/guillotina/docs/source/developer/security.md

 **permission** parameter itself, Guillotina provided a lot of permission by default, you can find an exhaustive like by reading [Guillotina permissions definitions from the source code](https://github.com/plone/guillotina/blob/master/guillotina/permissions.py).

-Most of the permissions your application will need should be defined there, but obviously you can also defined your own, more on that later.
+Most of the application permissions your application should be defined there, but you can also define your own, more on that later.
 <!-- TODO: write an "How to defined permission" section in developer. not sure exactly where ATM -->